 Like my other raw cheesecakes, this one is made with CASHEWS as the base!
 If you’re skeptical about cashews’ ability to replace luxuriously creamy cream cheese, you wouldn’t be the first.
 I was skeptical for a while…until I tried it.

-Once soaked for 8 hours, the cashews get incredibly soft and creamy, so they very easily blend into the most luxurious, creamy filling you can imagine.
+Once soaked for 8 hours, the cashews get incredibly soft and creamy.
+This helps them blend super easily into the most luxurious, creamy filling you can imagine.
 You’ll pair them with full-fat canned coconut milk, a bit of coconut oil, maple syrup, lemon juice, and vanilla.
 Together, it makes a pretty damn close replica of the cheesecake you know and love.

 This one takes away all those refined sugars and the dairy though and makes a “cheesecake” that will actually fill you up and give you some nutrients.
 Such a win!
 This vegan and paleo cheesecake will certainly satisfy that cheesecake craving.

 Once you’ve blended up the creamy cashew filling, half of it gets poured over the date-based crust.
 The crust is lightly sweet, chewy, and crunchy, with a hint of cinnamon.
 The flavor pair so well with the vanilla and blueberry!

 The other half of the filling has freeze-dried blueberries blended right into it, which give it that gorgeous blue color and a mellow blueberry flavor.
 Freeze-dried blueberries are DIFFERENT from dried or frozen blueberries.
 They’ve had the moisture removed from them, so they add flavor and color, but they don’t add any extra moisture.
 It’s important you use freeze-dried blueberries, otherwise, the flavor won’t be as strong and the texture will be off.